JOURNALIST ACTION KIT

 0 Cases of Scanner-Related Officer Harm

-Police departments across America are encrypting their radio communications, cutting off a century-old tool that journalists have used to cover breaking news, monitor police conduct, and inform the public.
-This encryption surge accelerated after 2020 protests, with many departments citing officer safety despite no documented evidence of scanner-related harm.
+Police departments across the country are encrypting their radio communications, cutting off a tool journalists have used for over a century to cover breaking news and monitor police conduct.
+The encryption surge accelerated after the 2020 protests, with departments citing officer safety as the reason β€” despite no documented evidence that scanner access has ever harmed an officer.

-Without scanners, journalists rely on official press releases, often 30-60 minutes after incidents begin.
-During the Highland Park parade shooting, scanner-equipped journalists broke the story 20+ minutes before encrypted-area outlets.
+Without scanners, journalists wait for official press releases β€” often 30-60 minutes after an incident begins.
+During the Highland Park parade shooting, scanner-equipped journalists broke the story more than 20 minutes before outlets in encrypted areas.

 1